Orbital Fulde-Ferrell-Larkin-Ovchinnikov state in an Ising superconductor

 \section{Abstract}

-The critical field behavior of a layered Ising superconductor with intermediate number of layers is studied.
+The critical field behavior of a layered Ising superconductor with finite number of layers is studied.
 Under in-plane magnetic fields, the finite-momentum superconductivity dubbed as the orbital Fulde-Ferrell-Larkin-Ovchinnikov state is found in the regime of low field and high temperature.
-Our theory agrees well with the experimental results in arXiv:2211.07745.
-We also predict the upper critical field behavior in the regime of high field and low temperature.
+Our theory agrees well with the experimental results in Nature \textbf{619}, 46 (2023).

-The dimensionality of a superconductor is usually derived from its critical field behavior, which reflects the spatial profile of the order parameter under external magnetic fields.
+\textit{Introduction}--- The dimensionality of a superconductor is usually derived from its critical field behavior, which reflects the spatial profile of the order parameter under external magnetic fields.
 When the superconductor is three-dimensional (3D), Abrikosov vortices \cite{Abrikosov} will be formed under fields above the lower critical field, where the magnitude of the order parameter is highly non-uniform and the phase has an integer winding around a vortex core.
 As a result, the upper critical field of a 3D superconductor is linear in temperature, and the critical exponent is independent of the field direction.

 On the contrary, in a two-dimensional (2D) superconductor the order parameter is mostly uniform in magnitude and Abrikosov vortices cannot be formed under in-plane fields.
 Since the characteristic size of the Abrikosov vortex core is the coherence length $\xi$, the criterion of 2D superconductivity is roughly $d<\xi$, where $d$ is the thickness.
 Detailed calculations further reveal the critical thickness for 2D superconductivity $d<d_c\approx 1.8\xi$ \cite{tinkham}.
 In a 2D superconductor, near the zero-field critical temperature, the out-of-plane upper critical field is still linear in temperature, while the in-plane one is square-root in temperature \cite{tinkham,tinkhamPR}, as verified in experiments \cite{Harper,JMLu,XXi,YuS}.